Where to go in New South Wales (NSW)

 Mid North Coast

 For simplicity, and because the names for the different regions on the coast keep changing, this section includes the coast from Newcastle to Coffs Harbour.
+I think at the moment the official name is the Barrington Coast.

 Highlights of spending time on the Mid-North Coast include: